robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 --

-.footnote[.red[Inference rule have premises and conclusions.
-Premises are at the bottom in an assurance case.]]
+.footnote[.red[Inference rules have a premise and a conclusion.
+In an assurance case, the premise is at the bottom.]]

 ???
 Now, remember that inference rules have premises and conclusions.
 Premises are at the bottom in an assurance case.
 If the premise is sub-claims 1 and 2, then the conclusion is the top-level claim.
 Similarly, if the premise is Evidence C, then the conclusion is Sub-claim 4.
 So on and so forth.
 So let's make this inference rule explicit.
 I will illustrate that using our Tweety example.